 However, the therapeutic effectiveness was formally proven in the 1990s.

-Today, both the World Health Organization and the ESCOP (European Scientific Cooperative on Phytotherapy) acknowledge the positive influence of feverfew leaves in preventing headache.
+Today, the World Health Organization acknowledges the positive influence of feverfew leaves in preventing headache.

 So, what are the properties and benefits of this plant?
 Does it also have other effects on health?
 Is the word health benefits truly relevant?
 Which would they be?
 How can it best be prepared to maximize its effects?

 Here is what you need to know…